 This blog post is gonna be a big one.
-While talking to the subscribers of my 7-day blog challenge, the number one struggle they told me they have is getting traffic to their blogs.
-Not so surprising, right?
+When talking to some of my readers, the number one struggle they tell me they have is getting traffic to their blogs.

 Because I’ve had this blog since July 2012, it’s easy for me to forget just how hard it was to get those first few hundred, and then thousand, visitors.

 I also want to point out that I am still in the process of growing my blog.
 I’m not bragging about 67K pageviews/month; that’s nothing.
 There are lots of blogs with MILLIONS a month.
 Personally, I’m aiming for 100K pageviews/month right now.

 Here’s a screenshot of January 2018’s traffic to my blog:

 Here’s an overview of my traffic since launching my blog in 2012: